mo2ziiy/mo2ziiy/README.md

 I study at **Horus University — Faculty of Artificial Intelligence**, specializing in **Cybersecurity**.

-My main interests are **Security Operations Center operations, Blue Teaming, threat detection, incident response, log analysis, network monitoring, and Digital Forensics & Incident Response**.
+My main interests are **Security Operations Center operations, Blue Teaming, threat detection, incident response, log analysis, network monitoring, Digital Forensics and DFIR**.

 Alongside cybersecurity, I have experience in software and front-end development.
 This allows me to understand systems from both a developer's perspective and a defender's perspective.

-- 🎓 Cybersecurity & AI Student at Horus University
 - 🛡️ Aspiring SOC Analyst and Blue Team professional
 - 🔍 Interested in Threat Detection, Incident Response and DFIR
+- 🔎 Interested in Digital Forensics and system investigation
 - 💻 Front-End Developer using React and TypeScript
 - 🤖 Interested in AI-powered security solutions
 - 🌱 Continuously learning and building real-world projects
-- 🤝 Open to internships, collaboration and cybersecurity opportunities

 ---

-# 🛡️ Cybersecurity Focus
+# 🛡️ Cybersecurity

 <div align="center">